 Catching Some Z’s

 You know the pace of your everyday life is a little hectic when you spend the majority of a weekend in Maine sleeping.
 Well, to be fair, it was a combination of sleeping, eating, and napping, with a few other things thrown in for good measure.
-And, of course, once I got home last night,
+And, of course, once I got home last night, I slept like crap, so now I’m back to my normal, sleep-deprived state.
+Sigh.

 -